 In accordance with ASC 840, Leases ("ASC 840"), leases for a lessee are classified at the inception date as either a capital lease or an operating lease.
 The Company assesses a lease to be a capital lease if any of the following conditions exist: a) ownership is transferred to the lessee by the end of the lease term, b) there is a bargain purchase option, c) the lease term is at least 75% of the property's estimated remaining economic life or d) the present value of the minimum lease payments at the beginning of the lease term is 90% or more of the fair value of the leased property to the lessor at the inception date.
 A capital lease is accounted for as if there was an acquisition of an asset and an incurrence of an obligation at the inception of the lease.
-The capital lease term.
+The capital lease obligation reflects the present value of future rental payments, discounted at the appropriate interest rates.
+The cost of the asset is amortized over the lease term.
 However, if ownership is transferred at the end of the lease term, the cost of the asset is amortized as set out under the property, plant and equipment, net section of this note.